Colmar hidden Christmas Courtyard with people walking and Christmas decorations seen down the street of the old village

 Colmar’s Christmas markets are world-renowned, but beyond the famous squares, you’ll find secret courtyards filled with local traditions.
 Here are seven hidden Christmas markets and courtyards in Colmar you can’t miss:

-1. Cour du Koïfhus (Behind the Old Customs House)
+1. Cour du KoĂŻfhus (Behind the Old Customs House)

 2. Cour d’Adventus (Artists’ Secret Courtyard)

-Almost no one knows this one exists unless you’re local or very lucky.
-It’s run entirely by a collective of local artists and students from the École Supérieure d’Art de Mulhouse.
-Expect:
+Almost no one knows this one exists unless you’re local or very well-connected.
+It’s run entirely by a collective of local artists and students from the École SupĂ©rieure d’Art de Mulhouse, which gives it an energy that’s completely different from any other market in Colmar.
+It’s creatively chaotic in the best way.

 3. Le Jardin de l’Apothicaire (The Herbalist’s Garden)

-Must-try: Her Noël Infusé blend, or a calming tisane made with apple peel, hops, thyme, and lavender harvested from her grandmother’s garden.
+Her signature blend, NoĂ«l InfusĂ©, is a calming tisane made with apple peel, hops, thyme, and lavender harvested from her grandmother’s garden.
+It’s warming without being sweet, and she packages it to take home.
+This is one of the best gifts you can buy in all of Colmar.

 4. Children’s Christmas Market – Petite Venise (Little Venice)